Logo preload

 Collecting data in any form

-While GeoForce doesn’t use Fulcrum for reporting, it does use it for collecting data that is then loaded into SQL, allowing for the final form the data takes to be wholly determined by the client.
+While GeoForce doesn’t use Fulcrum for reporting, it does use it for collecting data that is then loaded into Microsoft SQL Server, allowing for the final form the data takes to be wholly determined by the client.

 The versatility of the data end product also creates an opportunity for Geoforce to stand out among its competitors.
 “One of our strengths, and what we’re able to do better than most competitors, is to give our clients the data in whatever format they request,” says Stroud.
 “The final form that data takes varies wildly from client to client, but we’re confident that we can meet their needs.